 During play, players are forbidden from taking certain actions, or fouls.
 Players who commit fouls face different consequences depending on the severity of the offense.
 A back to hoops foul indicates that a player must stop and return to their hoops, as though knocked out.
 A yellow card indicates that a player must spend one minute in the penalty box.
 A red card indicates that a player is barred from the rest of the game.

-A quidditch game requires each team to have a maximum of four players who identify with the same gender, excluding the seeker.
-The gender that a player identifies with is considered to be that player’s gender, which may or may not be the same as that person’s sex.
-We call this the “four maximum” rule.
-USQ accepts those who don’t identify within the binary gender system, and acknowledge that not all of our players identify as male or female.
-We welcome people of all identities and genders into our league.
+A quidditch game allows each team to have a maximum of four players who identify as the same gender in active play on the field at the same time.
+This number increases to five once the seekers enter the game.
+The gender that a player identifies with is considered to be that player’s gender, which may or may not correspond with that person’s sex.
+This is commonly referred to as the gender maximum rule.
+USQ accepts those who don’t identify within the binary gender system and acknowledges that not all of our players identify as male or female.
+USQ welcomes people of all identities and genders into our league.

 For more information on USQ’s philosophy on gender equality, please see Title 9 ¾.

 US Quidditch grants permission for other member leagues of the International Quidditch Association to use the USQ rulebook.
 Any deviations from the rules therein must be clearly noted as part of that individual league's ruleset, not as part of the USQ rulebook.